breadthe/chasingcode.dev/source/_posts/2019-06-01-developer-podcasts.md

 **Spotify?** Yes

-**What is is about?** While this podcast is not specifically about programming, it is produced by one of my favorite companies in the world, and the subjects are nonetheless incredibly fascinating.
+**What is it about?** While this podcast is not specifically about programming, it is produced by one of my favorite companies in the world, and the subjects are nonetheless incredibly fascinating.
 Many of the episodes are about better ways to run a business, as well as various pitfalls that the company has encountered.
 Most episodes feature interviews with employees of the company in diverse positions (which makes it fascinating to take a peek inside Basecamp) but also with industry peers who hold similar views or face similar challenges.
 Overall it's a great insight into how a well-run company operates.
 The episodes are short and to the point, which makes them easily digestible at a moment's notice.

 ### [The Laravel Snippet](https://blog.laravel.com/)